ONSdigital/dp-data-pipelines/README.md

 - Architecture
 - Implementation

-We'll take each in turn.
+We'll take each in turn then discuss repository structure.

 ### Architecture